-1.A: Contact with h those with symptoms of coronav irus: Testi ng: Track and Trace; Outbreak response Contact with infected persons/ exposure to the virus within the school.
-Person contracts coronavirus as a result of direct contact with an infected person (or a symptomatic person) entering the premises.
-Pupils and staff Serious Guidance has been issued to the entire school community.
-Here, anyone affected must stay at home if they (or their family members) have any of the following symptoms: a high temperature, a new continuous cough, a loss or change to your sense of smell or taste.
-OR they have tested positive for coronavirus in the last 10 days.
-Those affected must follow government stay at home guidance as follows https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infections Temperature testing is not recommended on its own.
-Guidance states that it is not a reliable method for identifying coronavirus. med med Contact with those developing symptoms of the virus during the working day.
-Pupils and staff Serious Our procedure will be that If anyone in the school becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they will be sent home and advised to follow 'stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection', which sets out that they must self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).
+Students, staff or visitors exempt from wearing a face covering Pupils, visitors and staff Serious Some individuals are exempt from wearing face coverings.
+This applies to those who: cannot put on, wear or remove a face covering because of a physical or mental illness or impairment or disability speak to or provide assistance to someone who relies on lip reading, clear sound or facial expression to communicate The same exemptions will apply in our school; we will ensure that staff and students are aware of this and are sensitive to those needs. med ium med ium Contact with those developing symptoms of th virus during the working da Serious Our procedure will be that If anyone in the school becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they will be sent home and advised to follow ' stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection ', which sets out that they must self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).
 Other members of their household (including any siblings) should self-isolate for 14 days from when the symptomatic person first had symptoms.
 If a child is awaiting collection, they will be moved to MEETING ROOM 4 (next to CR1) where they can be isolated behind a closed door with an adult supervising from outside.
 If there is more than one case we will use Meeting Room 1.
 Following this we will use Meeting Room 2.
-If we move beyond rooms we will med medium move them to an area which is at least 2 metres away from other people.
+If we move beyond rooms we will move them to an area which is at least 2 metres away from other people.
 For example a room not currently in use.
 If they need to go to the bathroom while waiting to be collected, we will endeavour that they will use the disabled student bathroom upstairs in admin.
-The bathroom will be cleaned and disinfected using standard cleaning products before being used by anyone else.
-PPE will be worn by staff caring for the child while they await collection if a distance of 2 metres cannot be maintained (such as for a very young child or a child with complex needs).
-In an emergency we will call 999 if they are seriously ill or injured or their life is at risk.
-We will not suggest a visit to the GP, pharmacy, urgent care centre or a hospital.
-If a member of staff has helped someone who was unwell with a new, continuous cough or a high temperature, we have noted they do not need to go home unless they develop symptoms themselves (and in which case, a test is available) or the child subsequently tests positive.
-They are instructed to wash their hands thoroughly for 20 seconds after any contact with someone who is unwell.
-We will clean the affected area with normal household disinfectant after someone with symptoms has left to reduce the risk of passing the infection on to other people.
-See the COVID-19 : cleaning of non-healthcare settings guidance.
+The bathroom will be cleaned and disinfected using standard cleaning products before being used by anyone else. med med